Shinkei/foodReviewer/README.md

 ### FAQ:

-0. Are there any minimal requirments for npm and node?
+0. Are there any minimal requirements for npm and node?

 | Package | Version |
 | ------- | ------- |